-8.1.
-Economic and social analysis (diagnosis) (1,424 sq.km.; 170,568 inhabitants)
+8. NORDEIFEL (1 424 km; 170 568 inhabitants)

 This region suffers from topographical drawbacks and from its frontier position.
 Decline in agricultural employment has not been compensated by industry.
-From 1972 to 1975 private investment of DM 161 million was aided, creating 2,548 new jobs, or which will be created, while 143 threatened jobs have been or will be maintained.
+From 1972 to 1975 private investment of DM 161 million was aided, creating 2 548 new jobs, or which will be created, while 143 threatened jobs have been or will be maintained.

 These are to raise the number of employed in industry and in tourism business.
-9,600 new jobs shall be created and 2,400 threatened jobs shall be maintained.
+9 600 new jobs shall be created and 2 400 threatened jobs shall be maintained.

-Investment in economically linked infrastructure will be aided by expenditure of DM 8 million of which DM 4 million from means of the Common Task "Improvement of regional economic structure".
+Investment in economically linked infrastructure will be aided by expenditure of DM 8 million of which DM 4 million from means of the Common Task 'Improvement of regional economic structure'.
 Additionally there will be expenditure on investment to improve household linked infrastructure.
-For industrial activity the following means have been allocated :
+For industrial activity the following means have been allocated: